xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/import.md

 The file contains data on all possible types of attributes {% link "by scope" ref_uaJk8ete %}: global, product-class and product-specific attributes.

-Global attributes can be distinguished by the `type`, `name` and `options` fields filled in in a row.
+Global attributes can be recognized by the `type`, `name` and `options` fields filled in in a row.
 In case a row also has the `class` field defined, it stands for a product-class attribute.

 A product-specific attribute has the `type`, `product`, `name` and `options` fields filled in in a row.

 The `position` and `group` fields are optional for any of the attributes.

-To get info about the field definitions and value types see {% link "CSV Import: Classes & Attributes" ref_qTbDu6Ov %}.
+To get info about field definitions and value types see {% link "CSV Import: Classes & Attributes" ref_qTbDu6Ov %}.

 ## Importing Attributes via the Product-Attributes.CSV File